 The mission of the CHAMPION Mental Health Lab is to conduct collaborative research with like-minded academic colleagues and community stakeholders with lived and work experiences relevant to the lab’s research agenda, particularly through community engagement, equitable partnerships, meaningful involvement, capacity-building, and shared governance and ownership of responsibilities and new knowledge.
 The lab’s vision is to be a robust research entity that is a positive force for advocacy for the rights and needs of marginalized populations.
 Using qualitative, quantitative, action, and mixed research methods, the lab’s primary aim is to conduct studies that will generate outcomes and lessons, which will inform and help innovate prevention and intervention programs, organizational policies, and efforts to improve access to services for underserved and underprivileged communities.

-Sherry Bell, M.A., is a graduate student in the Experimental Psychology PhD Program with a Quantitative/Experimental area emphasis.
-She is interested in employing participatory action research, mixed methods, and social network analyses to promote health and well-being for underserved communities.
+Sherry Bell, PhD, was a graduate student in the Psychological and Brain Sciences (PBS) PhD Program with a Quantitative, Social, and Community area emphasis from 2020 to 2023.
+Sherry’s research interests include employing participatory action research, mixed methods, and social network analyses to promote health and well-being for underserved communities.
 Specifically, she is interested in collaborating with communities to promote health and empowering individuals to make their own decisions that affect their lives and health, while respecting different identities.
-Sherry Bell can be contacted at email@example.com.
+Sherry is currently a postdoctoral fellow of the Psychology department at the University of Oregon and can be contacted at email@example.com.

-Jenna Despres received her Bachelor’s in Psychology and Sociology from the University of Nevada, Las Vegas in 2019.
+Jenna Despres received her Bachelor’s degrees in Psychology and Sociology from the University of Nevada, Las Vegas in 2019.
 She is currently working to pursue a doctorate in Psychology.
 Her research interests are focused on the LGBTQ community, their heightened mental illness, and relationship dynamics in diverse types of relationships.
 She hopes to add to pre-existing research on how gender/sexuality interacts with mental health.
 Jenna can be contacted at firstname.lastname@example.org.

-Trinity Puno is an undergraduate student pursuing a B.S. in Cell and Molecular Biology with a minor in Psychology.
+Trinity Puno received her B.S. in Cell and Molecular Biology degree with a minor in Psychology in 2021.
 Her research interests include identifying the complications minorities face when trying to better their mental and physical health.
 Moreover, she is interested in formulating the most efficient interventions for minorities of Las Vegas by minimizing inequities.
 Trinity aspires to attend medical school and eventually practice in Las Vegas.
 Aside from school, she loves arts and crafts, music, and spending time with family.
 Should you have any further questions for Trinity, please contact her at firstname.lastname@example.org.

-Aruna Sedere received his Bachelor’s in Psychology from The University of Nevada Las Vegas.
-Aruna is currently studying to pursue a career in the medical field.
+Aruna Sedere received his Bachelor’s degree in Psychology from The University of Nevada Las Vegas in 2020.
 His research interests are focused on addressing complications in the healthcare field that hinder a patient’s treatment.
 Aruna joined the CHAMPION Mental Health Lab in Fall of 2019 with the intent of exploring the treatment minorities receive in the Las Vegas medical system.
 Whether the patient is of a racial/sexual minority or an individual with mental health complications, Aruna wants to explore the treatment each patient receives.
 If you want to contact Aruna, you can email him at email@example.com.